KUSI-TV: Technical information

-Subchannel
+KUSI-TV's subchannels are broadcast by KSWB-TV in ATSC 1.0 format, while KUSI-TV offers the subchannels of both stations in ATSC 3.0 (NextGen TV) format.
+It transmits from San Miguel Mountain.

 Analog-to-digital conversion

-KUSI-TV shut down its analog signal, over UHF channel 51, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KUSI-TV shut down its analog signal, over UHF channel 51, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 18, using virtual channel 51.

 Translator

 KUSI owns one dependent translator, K03JB-D in Temecula.
-This station was out of service for several years due to repacking-related reasons.
+Originally K12PO, this station was out of service for several years due to repacking-related reasons.
 It went silent on March 15, 2019, as its former channel 12 was reassigned to KDOC-TV in the Los Angeles area.
 A filing for channel 15 was objected to by public safety users in the Los Angeles area, which use channel 15 frequencies for communications purposes; a series of legal hurdles and engineering challenges delayed the construction of a channel 3 facility.
+The station was licensed for digital operation as K03JB-D effective August 15, 2023.

+ATSC 3.0 conversion

+On January 16, 2024, KUSI-TV switched to ATSC 3.0 (NextGen TV) broadcasting of KUSI and KSWB's main channels.
+The KSWB transmitter began broadcasting KUSI's lone subchannel; Rewind TV, which had been channel 69.5 prior to the switch, became 51.2.